safi-96/coffee_shop/README.md

 To Dos:

-- Unit Test with Rspecs
 - Docker and Docker Compose
 - Postman collection and API documentation and add new request for the doc of each endpoint
 - Update Readme with instructions to run the application, and should be easy to go

-### Endpoints

-- Availalbe Item Listing
-- Create Order
-- Get notification after fixed amount of time when the order is ready